chanzuckerberg/napari-plugin-alfa-cohort/projects/_template.md

 ## Purpose

 > Describe the problem you are trying to solve by packaging your tool as a napari plugin in 1-2 sentences.
 I should be able to read this alone and communicate the value to someone else.

-- Why does this matter to biologists?
+### Why does this matter to biologists?

-- Why does this matter to you and your professional goals and responsibilities?
+### Why does this matter to you and your professional goals and responsibilities?

-### Goals
+## Goals
+> What would you like to accomplish during the Alfa Cohort collaboration?

 1. First goal
 2. Second goal

 ### Non-goals
+> Are there any possible goals that are explicitly out of scope for the Alfa Cohort?

 1. This is explicitly NOT a goal